14 effective corporate governance best practices to implement now

 7. Emphasize a high level of ethics and integrity

-Board directors stand as the voice of the corporation.
+Board directors are the corporation’s voice.
 As such, they frequently receive requests to make public presentations.
-Effective corporate governance pushes board directors to consider their fiduciary duties whenever they speak for the corporation.
-The best nominees are people with a high level of ethics, honesty and integrity in their speech, their works and their relationships with people.
+Effective corporate governance requires board directors to consider their fiduciary duties whenever they speak for the corporation.
+The best nominees are people who exhibit a high level of ethics, honesty and integrity in their speech, work and their relationships with people.

-Best practices in corporate governance require boards to create and cultivate a culture that holds honesty, integrity and ethical dealings in the highest regard.
-Boards should carefully write three important policies to support integrity and ethical dealings, a conflict of interest policy, a code of business conduct and a whistleblower policy.
+Best practices in corporate governance require boards to create and cultivate a culture that values honesty, integrity, and ethical dealings.
+To support integrity and ethical dealings, boards should carefully write three important policies: a conflict of interest policy, a code of business conduct policy, and a whistleblower policy.

 Boards should have a clearly stated conflict of interest policy and ensure that board directors declare all conflicts of interest and refrain from voting on such matters.
 Boards should also institute policies for whistleblowing and reporting noncompliance.